 As a dramatist, Sleigh has written several critically acclaimed plays, a multimedia opera, and a full-length translation of Euripides’ Herakles (2001).
 His prose collection Interview with a Ghost (2006) includes both literary and personal essays.

 Over the last decade, Sleigh has also worked as a long-form journalist in the Middle East and Africa, writing mainly on refugee issues.
 His work has taken him to Iraq, Syria, Libya, Jordan, and Lebanon, as well as Kenya and Somalia.
-A book of these essays The Land Between Two Rivers: Poetry in an Age of Refugees, is forthcoming from Graywolf Press in 2018, along with a companion book of poems, House of Fact, House of Ruin.
+A book of these essays The Land Between Two Rivers: Poetry in an Age of Refugees (2018) was published simultaneously with a companion book of poems, House of Fact, House of Ruin (2018).

-Sleigh has taught at Dartmouth College, the University of Iowa, UC Berkeley, Johns Hopkins University, New York University, and Hunter College.
+Sleigh has taught at Dartmouth College, the University of Iowa, UC Berkeley, Johns Hopkins University, New York University, and Hunter College, where he is Distinguished Professor in the MFA program.